teamuness/teamuness.github.io/speakers/index.md

       <div class="span3">
         <article class="boxWrapper color1">
           <div class="speaker-box-overlay">
               Travis Macy is a speaker, author, coach, and professional endurance athlete.
 He is the author of The Ultra Mindset: An Endurance Champion's 8 Core Principles for Success in Business, Sports, and Life, and he holds the record for Leadman, an epic endurance event consisting of a trail running marathon, 50-mile mountain bike race, Leadville 100 Mountain Bike Race, 10k road run, and Leadville 100 Run, all above 10,200' in the Rocky Mountains.
-Travis lives with his wife and two young children in the mountains around Evergreen, Colorado.
+Travis lives with his wife and two  children in the mountains near Evergreen, Colorado.
           </div>
           <div><img src="http://i1095.photobucket.com/albums/i470/jebenun/Travis%20Macy_zpsloxur9bx.jpg" alt=""></div>
           <div class="boxContent2">